LogiCadi/branch-deleter/README.md

 # branch-deleter

-help to delete clutter git branch
+help remove messy old git branches

 > as an obsessive-compulsive, self-demanding ape, the long accumulation of messy branches without proper names is unbearable